Knowledge and understanding:

 At the end of the course, the student should have acquired a command of the technical language to allow a proper and effective presentation of the results.

-It is suggested to have attended the courses of Advanced Structural Analysis and Numerical Methods for Structural Analysis.
+It is suggested to have attended the courses of Mechanics of Structures and Computational Mechanics of Structures.

 It is useful to have knowledge of MatLab software and familiarity with commercial software based on finite element method.

 Course contents summary

 Single-degree-of-freedom systems.
 Free-vibration response (undamped and damped vibrations).
 Response to harmonic, periodic, impulsive and general dynamic loading.
 Damping.
 Elastic-plastic systems.

 Multi-degree-of-freedom systems.
 Free vibrations (natural frequencies and modes), principal coordinates.
 Damping matrix.
 Uncoupled equations of motion.
 Mode-superposition procedure.
 Methods for the step-by-step integration of the equations of motion.
 Non-linear systems.